 Known for their long, super soft coat, the mini Cashmere Lop features long ears, a stocky body, and a wide head that looks curved when looking at it from the side.
 Their bigger cousin, the Cashmere Lop, is one of the most popular breeds of rabbits around.

 Originating in England, this tiny bunny’s fur coat can come in many different colors and patterns.
 Like some of their longer furred pals, this rabbit requires a lot of grooming to avoid tangles and mats.
 They can also have some health issues related to furballs if they are not taken care of properly.

 This is one of the most affectionate mini rabbits, and they are known for their tiny appearance and soft fur.
 Bred in France in 1902, you will be able to spot this bunny by its beautiful white fur and dark eyes.
 Due to the contrast between the colors, it makes their eyes appear bigger.

-Another feature of the Dwarf Hotot is their ears which lay on the back of their head, and will easily perk up.
-Also, they have quite an appetite for a small animal.
+Another feature of the Dwarf Hotot is their ears, which lay on the back of their head and will easily perk up.
+Also, they have quite an appetite for small animals.
 They will become overweight if they are not watched carefully, though, and provided with enough exercise.

 9. American Fuzzy Lop Rabbit

 This fuzzy lop has a full coat of soft fur, although it is not as soft as the Angora breed.
 In fact, the coat has a “fuzzy” stringy appearance at times.
 They have a stocky body with long ears and small eyes.
 They are also thought to be related to the Holland Lop.

 The American Fuzzy bunny has a round head and flat face.
 Their fur is so thick you usually cannot see their neck or ears, as well.
 The color of their fur can vary and be either tri or bicolored.